Shoulder Pain Gilmore, MO

 Gilmore, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for Gilmore, MO people of all ages by developing proven treatment plans based on your injury, pain level, age, and desired activity level.
+Optimal movement health is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for Gilmore, MO residents by creating proven treatment plans based on your injury, pain level, age, and the activities you want to get back to.
 Do not wait to get back to the activities you love and a pain-free life.
-Make an appointment online or find our location most convenient for you.
+Request an appointment through our website or call our location nearest you.

 Services Offered